Knowing Yourself Adds Meaning and Purpose to Your Life

 The five pillars of self-knowledge are your Strengths, Interests, Values, Nature and your Beliefs.

-To your abilities, skills and talents you need to add character strengths like respect for others, empathy, love of learning, loyalty, fairness and emotional intelligence.
+To your abilities, skills and talents you need to add character strengths like respect for others, empathy, love of learning, loyalty, fairness, humility and emotional intelligence.
 Your self-confidence is built on knowing that you have these strengths.
 Pay attention to the verbal and non-verbal feedback that highlights and increases your awareness of your strengths and weaknesses.
+Make it your habit to develop the strengths that make you feel good about yourself.

 As a general rule it pays to hone your strengths into superpowers and accept that you need to find ways to work around your weaknesses.